ft/ufw/doc/pages/maintainer.md

   made to `master` are much more open than with release candidates.

 With that being said, tasks for the maintainer before release:

-- `CHANGES` must be updated, keeping consistence with previous entries in the file.
-The release date must match the according release-tag in `git`.
-The previous release mentioned in the entry must match the release name of the previous entry.

 - `include/ufw/meta.h` must be updated.
 It reflects the version of the library, and therefore the major/minor/patch macros defined in it must match the